 New customers require a patch test at least 24 hours prior to this appointment.

-For best results a top Up treatment is recommended 4-6 weeks after your first session this is to see how the pigment has developed and make any adjustments to the shape and colour.
+For best results a Top Up treatment is recommended 4-6 weeks after your first session this is to see how the pigment has developed and make any adjustments to the shape and colour and to help build the perfect brow to finalise the look.

 The cost of this top Up is £50 and can be booked after your first appointment.